Turn the glass upside down.

 Magnetism is induced in an iron filing such that it is attracted to the nearest pole.

-What do you think would happen if we placed the compass near to a very strong magnet or large piece of iron?
+What do you think would happen if we placed the compass near a very strong magnet or large piece of iron?

 Compass would interact with these materials.